Abhikalra/Ethereum-Workshop-Shiftkey-Labs/README.md

 # Ethereum-Workshop-Shiftkey-Labs
-# We weren't feeling upto writing a READAME :)
+We are way too lazy to write a READAME :)